h15200/notes/system-design.md

 ### CDN or CDA

-- content delivery network is a group of servers around the world that can lower latency, add redundancies and fault-tolerence when deliverying static data
+- content delivery network is a group of servers around the world that can lower latency, add redundancies and fault-tolerance when delivering static data

 - sits in the DNS layer to route calls to PHYSICALLY different location servers.
 This is conceptually similar to a load balancer, but is different as load balancers usually distributes network calls to individual severs that are all close together in location.